 - There is no one procedure that can be recommended in this situation.

 - Attempt to get the word out to other staff if possible, and call 911 if that seems practical.

-- Use common sense.
-If hiding or flight is impossible, remain quiet.
+- Trust your instincts.
+If you cannot run or hide, remain quiet.
 Attempting to negotiate with the individual may be very dangerous.

 - Attempting to overcome the individual with force is a last resort that should only be initiated in the most extreme circumstances.

-- Remember, there may be more than one active shooter.
+- There may be more than one active assailant.